tsjmaryam/CECL_R/README.md

 unrate <- read_xlsx('Data/UNRATE.xlsx', sheet = "Monthly")
 ```

-# Standardize the DATE column name and format
+# Data Standardization and  Date Formatting
+## Renames and converts all date columns to a standard format (as.Date), preparing data for alignment and merging.

 ``` r
 corccacbn <- corccacbn %>% rename(DATE = 1) %>% mutate(DATE = as.Date(DATE))